-- Solution/medium: cyclic voltammogram must be taken up in the same medium as used for the experiments with biological sample.
-In our case, we used our respiration medium, MiPNet 22.10 MiR05-Kit. - Data recording interval: to record a cyclic voltammogram, the data must be recorded every 0.2 s.
-If the data recording interval is 2 s, there are not enough data points available for a CV. - Initial polarisation voltage is the potential where the scanning starts.
+• Solution/medium: cyclic voltammogram must be run in the same medium as used for the experiments with biological sample.
+In our case, we used our respiration medium, MiPNet 22.10 MiR05-Kit.

+• Data recording interval: to record a cyclic voltammogram, the data must be recorded every 0.2 s.
+If the data recording interval is 2 s, there are not enough data points available for a CV.

+• Initial polarization voltage is the potential where the scanning starts.
 It must be close to the peak potential to avoid a coating of GC which would lead to side reactions [2].
 In the case of CoQ2, +30 mV was used as an initial potential that is close to the peak potential where the maximum rate of quinol oxidation happens.
-CV was also tested at +60 mV, which did not influence the peak potential values. - Polarisation window: During scanning, the narrowest possible range of potentials should be applied.
+CV was also tested at +60 mV, which did not influence the peak potential values.

+• Polarization window: During scanning, the narrowest possible range of potentials should be applied.
 Unnecessarily low and high potentials cannot be applied because it might lead to chemical modification or coating of GC [2].
 Any type of modification of GC will inhibit the electron transfer on the surface of the electrode.
-In the case of CoQ2 -500 mV and +500 mV were chosen as a potential window. - Number of CV cycles: Theoretically, one cycle (potential changes from -500 mV to +500 mV and then back to -500 mV) should be enough to observe the oxidation and reduction peak potential values, but in order to check any other side-reactions over the experimental time, more cycles are required. - Scan speed: The scanning speed is ideal if it supports free diffusion of analyte (CoQ2).
+In the case of CoQ2 -500 mV and +500 mV were chosen as a potential window.

+• Number of CV cycles: Theoretically, one cycle (potential changes from -500 mV to +500 mV and then back to -500 mV) should be enough to observe the oxidation and reduction peak potential values, but in order to check any other side-reactions over the experimental time, more cycles are required.
+A total of 5 cycles are performed with the DatLab CV software.

+• Scan speed: The scanning speed is ideal if it supports free diffusion of analyte (CoQ2).
 If the scanning rate is very slow, there is a risk that CoQ2 is transported to and from the electrode surface via other processes than diffusion [2].
 If the scanning speed is too fast, it leads to double layer charging current, which comes from the rearrangement of solution molecules at the surface of GC as a result of the changing electrode potential and results in high baseline current that obscure features in a CV [2].
-In order to avoid these side reactions and provide free diffusion for CoQ2, 100 mV/s was applied as a scanning speed. - Gain: Amplification of the signal.
-In the O2k the gain, $F{O2,G}$ , can be selected in DatLab 7.4 within the 'O2k control' menu, with values 1, 10,
+In order to avoid these side reactions and provide free diffusion for CoQ2, 100 mV/s was applied as a scanning speed.

-100 or 1000 V/A, where 1 V/ $\mu$ A is the basal gain at a gain setting of 1.
-The raw signal after amplification, is related to the original current, $I{\rm el}$ raw signal · F02,G.
+• Gain: Amplification of the signal.
+In the O2k the gain, $F{O2,G}$, can be selected in DatLab 7.4 within the 'O2k control' menu, with values 1, 10, 100 or 1000 V/A, where 1 V/μA is the basal gain at a gain setting of 1.
+The raw signal after amplification, is related to the original current, I{el} = raw signal · $F{O2,G}$.